-First-Time College Students: Register for Summer Orientation -- you will register for classes at Summer O. Contact Admissions if you need to change or major or have questions about enrollment or bringing in credits.
+First-Time College Students: Register for Racer Nation Orientation.
+You will register for classes at orientation.
+Contact Admissions if you need to change or major or have questions about enrollment or bringing in credits.

-Transfer and Graduate Students: Go to myGate, Academics, and identify your Academic Advisor -- contact Academic Advisor or department chair and register for classes ASAP.
+Transfer and Graduate Students: Go to myGate, Academics, and identify your Academic Advisor -- contact Academic Advisor or department chair and register for classes.
 Contact the Transfer Center for questions about transfer or course equivalencies.

 Summer Academic Advising: Your Academic Advisor is named on your myGate Academics tab.
 If you cannot reach your advisor over the summer, contact your Department Chair or Program Coordinator.
 They will be glad to help you while your regular academic advisor is away.
 If your Department cannot help, contact your Dean's Office.
 Don't wait -- get the advising you need when you need it!

 All students: As soon as you are admitted to Murray State University, connect with your academic advisor (found in myGate, academics tab).

 The Academic Advising website is a resource of Murray State University Academic Advising.
 Questions, comments, suggestions?
 Please email firstname.lastname@example.org